- Genotyping vs Sequencing

 For me this one is a definite avoid.

-While WGS and WES are going to be the future of personalised medicine, and are already providing great information to researchers and healthcare professionals, the framework just isn’t there for personal consumers… yet!
+While WGS and WES are going to be the future of personalized medicine, and are already providing great information to researchers and healthcare professionals, the framework just isn’t there for personal consumers… yet!

 But if you rewound the clock back to October 2007 you could say the same thing about consumer genotyping.
 So for me personally, I would still currently go for the genotyping option over either WES or WGS.